Khoirulmizan/Time-Series/ARIMA Forex Model Prediction/README.md

 ## Files

-- `ARIMA_Forex_Model_Prediction.md`: A Markdown file written in R containing the full analysis and model building process.
+- `ARIMA_Forex_Model_Prediction.Rmd`: An R Markdown file containing the full analysis and model building process.
+- `ARIMA-Forex-Model-Prediction.md` : A Mawrkdown file that is used to render images on github
+- `ARIMA-Forex-Model-Prediction_Files/figure-gfm` : A folder containing images that are used in the Markdown file
 - `forex_data.csv`: Dataset containing historical Forex exchange rates.

 ## Requirements